sonertari/SSLproxy/README.md

 The program that packets are diverted to should support this mode of operation.
-Specifically, it should be able to recognize the SSLproxy address in the first packet, and give the first and subsequent packets back to SSLproxy listening on that address, instead of sending them to the original destination as it normally would.
+Specifically, it should be able to recognize the SSLproxy address in the first packet, and give the first and subsequent packets back to the SSLproxy listening on that address, instead of sending them to the original destination as it normally would.

 SSLproxy supports plain TCP, plain SSL, HTTP, HTTPS, POP3, POP3S, SMTP, and SMTPS connections over both IPv4 and IPv6.
 SSLproxy fully supports Server Name